 As tftp reported at the time, a department of defense inspector general’s report, released in 2016, left Americans stunned at the jaw-dropping lack of accountability and oversight.
 The glaring report revealed the Pentagon couldn’t account for $6.5 trillion dollars' worth of army general fund transactions and data, according to a report by the Fiscal Times.

 According to the report by the Fiscal Times:

-The accounting errors and manipulated numbers, though obviously problems in their own right, highlight a far greater problem for the Defense Department than only bad recording keeping and wasteful spending habits.
-In reality, they are a representation of the poor decision-making, and lack of oversight and accountability that plague our nation’s government as a whole and this audit, however promising on the surface, will likely prove to be more of the same.
+The accounting errors and manipulated numbers, though obviously problems in their own right, highlight a far greater problem for the defense department than just bad record-keeping and wasteful spending habits.
+In reality, they are a representation of the poor decision-making and lack of oversight and accountability that plague our nation’s government as a whole, and this audit, however promising on the surface, will likely prove to be more of the same.